manthanank/learn-angular/README.md

 ### JSON Pipe

+The `json` pipe is used to transform a JavaScript object into a JSON string.

 ```html
 <p>{{data | json}}</p>
 ```

 ### Async Pipe

-`async` pipe is a built-in feature that provides an easy way to handle asynchronous data streams directly in templates.
-It is used to subscribe to and automatically unwrap the result of an asynchronous operation, such as an Observable or Promise, in a template.
+The `async` pipe is used to subscribe to an Observable or Promise and return the latest value it has emitted.

 ```html
 <p>{{data$ | async}}</p>